-City Council Resolution 12-13 establishes procedures for the initiation of processing of requests for a General Plan amendment.
+City Council Resolution No. 12-13 establishes procedures for the initiation of processing of requests for a General Plan amendment.
 These procedures require that all requests for General Plan Amendments be referred to the City Council for initiation at a public hearing prior to processing.
 Once initiated, the General Plan Amendment and related environmental document is considered by the Planning Commission and a recommendation is made to the City Council via resolution.
 The City Council takes final action at a public hearing.

-2.2 Status of Amendments in 2017
+2.2 Status of Amendments in 2018

-The following section describes General Plan Amendments in 2017.
+The following section describes amendments and amendment initiations to the General Plan that occurred in 2018.

-General Plan Amendments Adopted in 2017
+General Plan Amendments Adopted in 2018